Healthy UNH Blogger: Katrina Heisler, All Entries

 A Reiki session is simple.
 A certified Reiki master performs this technique by playing their hands on certain energy points on your body - head, shoulders, hips, knees, feet…in an effort to extract the low energy from your body.
 This peaceful and relaxing session should leave you feeling calm and cleansed.
 By transforming the negative energy in your body into positive energy, your body’s internal harmony can flow freely.
 Reiki has been used to treat a variety of maladies and illnesses ranging from stress to a headache to cancer.

 Anyone can be trained as a Reiki practitioner and as it is becoming more and more popular, sessions are being offered more.
 UNH Health Services offers a free Reiki session.
 I also recommend looking at the site for The International Center for Reiki Training for more information on Reiki, how it works, benefits, links and articles.
-The site also has a locator for Reiki practitioners in your area!Health, Healthy UNH, Katrina Heisler, Stress, UNH
+The site also has a locator for Reiki practitioners in your area!Health, Healthy UNH, Katrina Heisler, mental wellness, Stress, UNH

 By: Katrina Heisler